K\"ahler Uniformization from Holographic Renormalization Group Flows of M5-branes: Twisting, calibrated cycles and uniformization

 A priori, the internal four-manifold $\cM_{4}$ can be picked arbitrarily within a given class of calibrations.
 Due to the (partial) twist, supersymmetry is guaranteed to be preserved.
 However, as was observed in the particular supergravity solutions~\cite{Gauntlett:2000ng,Gauntlett:2001jj,Benini:2012cz,Benini:2013cda}, supersymmetry imposes further conditions if we want solutions which also exist in the deep infrared and give an appropriate physically relevant AdS$_{3}$ solution.
 In all of those cases the internal four-cycle $\cM_{4}$ and in particular the twisting condition in~\eqref{Eqn:schemtwist} was \emph{fixed} along the full flow from the ultraviolet to the infrared.

 In the current paper, we are precisely interested in studying how the metric varies along the RG flow.
 This was considered in~\cite{Anderson:2011cz} for the calibrated cycle given by a Riemann surface.
 In the following, we shall employ a similar strategy but for four-cycles.
 If we leave the metric arbitrary, the infrared and ultraviolet behavior become separate asymptotic boundary conditions to a set of equations which determines the RG flow of the metric.
 The (partial) topological twist is then only applicable in the ultraviolet, and so we may pick \emph{any} choice of four-cycle (within a given class of calibrations) asymptotically in the UV.
-In the asymptotic infrared region however, we generally expect to reach the known AdS$_{3}$ solutions and consequently we expect that the additional conditions on the IR four-cycles have to be satisfied.~\footnote{Notice this is not entirely true in the case we consider in the current paper, as there are no physically relevant infrared solutions to wrapped K\"ahler four-cycles inside CY$_{3}$.
-However, as we shall discover, we still find the K\"ahler-Einstein condition in the infrared, and furthermore by expanding around the IR, we discover that there might be room for physically sensible solutions \emph{if and only if} the internal metric on the K\"ahler four-cycle has some $r$-dependence (\ie~$\partial_{r} g_{\mu\nu} \neq 0$).} In the following to distinguish the two asymptotic metrics, we shall denote the four-manifold appearing in the ultraviolet as $\cM_{4}^{(UV)}$, and the one in the infrared as $\cM_{4}^{(IR)}$; of course they are still the ``same" manifold, but with different metrics on it.
+In the asymptotic infrared region however, we generally expect to reach the known AdS$_{3}$ solutions and consequently we expect that the additional conditions on the IR four-cycles have to be satisfied.
+In the following to distinguish the two asymptotic metrics, we shall denote the four-manifold appearing in the ultraviolet as $\cM_{4}^{(UV)}$, and the one in the infrared as $\cM_{4}^{(IR)}$; of course they are still the ``same" manifold, but with different metrics on it.
 In Table~\ref{table:4cyclecalb}, we provide the expected infrared conditions for $\cM_{4}^{(IR)}$ arising from the known holographic solutions.

 The reason one expects further conditions on the four-cycle in the infrared regime, can be understood by considering again the dual field theory setup; we take the field theory limit on the stack of M5-branes, and expect to flow to a two-dimensional field theory.
 Far in the infrared regime, it is expected that we obtain a conformal fixed point, which is precisely the theory dual to the IR AdS$_{3}$ solution.
 The precise details of the metric on the four-cycle $\cM_{4}^{(IR)}$ then enter as data for the ``effective" superconformal field theory at the fixed point.
 For the case of four-dimensional $\cN=2$ superconformal field theories arising on M5-branes wrapping calibrated two-cycles inside CY$_{2}$, only the complex structure of the Riemann surface enters the description of the four-dimensional theory~\cite{Gaiotto:2009we,Gaiotto:2008cd,Gaiotto:2009hg}.
 At the same time, the conformal factor of the metric is supposed to be washed out along the RG flow.
 Therefore, it is expected that the internal Riemann surface ``uniformizes" along the RG flow.
 This is precisely the uniformization behavior observed in~\cite{Anderson:2011cz} from holography.